hydrosquall/tiingo-python/README.rst

 --------

 * Easy programmatic access to Tiingo API
+* Coming soon:
-* Coming soon: client-side validation of tickers, to save your API calls!
+    * Client-side validation of tickers, to save your API calls!
-* Data validation of returned responses / case insensitivity
+    * Data validation of returned responses
-* Free software: MIT license
+    * Case insensitivity

 Credits
 ---------